NRCA ProCertification offers you:

 The certification fee covers NRCA staff review of an application and one attempt at the online exam, per person per discipline.
 Once certified, your foreman certification is valid for 3 years.
 You also receive your NRCA ProCertification ID card, hardhat decals and digital badge as evidence of your certification.

-If you cancel within 5-days of your exam, miss your appointment or fail to provide a valid photo ID upon arrival, Prometric will charge you a rescheduling fee.
-If you are not successful at passing the online exam, NRCA will charge a retake fee of $199 for members and $399 for nonmembers.
+If you are not successful at passing the proctored online exam, you will be charged a retake fee of $199 for members and $399 for nonmembers.